Second Italo-Ethiopian War: Second Italian advance

-As the progress of the Christmas Offensive slowed, Italian plans to renew the advance on the northern front began as Mussolini had given permission to use poison gas (but not mustard gas) and Badoglio received the Italian III Corps and the Italian IV Corps in Eritrea during early 1936.
-Late in the year, Ras Desta Damtu assembled up his army in the area around Dolo to invade Italian Somaliland.
-Between 12 and 16 January 1936, the Italians defeated the Ethiopians at the Battle of Genale Doria.
-The Regia Aeronautica destroyed the army of Ras Desta, Ethiopians claiming that poison gas was used.
-On 20 January, the Italians resumed their northern offensive at the First Battle of Tembien (20 to 24 January) in the broken terrain between the Warieu Pass and Makale.
-The forces of Ras Kassa were defeated, the Italians using phosgene gas and suffering 1,082 casualties against 8,000 Ethiopian casualties according to an Ethiopian wireless message intercepted by the Italians.
-Despite these impressive victories, on 30 January 1936, Mussolini warned the Italian public that at least another year would be required to complete the conquest of Ethiopia.
+As the progress of the Christmas Offensive slowed, Italian plans to renew the advance on the northern front began as Mussolini had given permission to use poison gas and Badoglio received the Italian III Corps under General Ettore Bastico and the Italian IV Corps under General Ezio Babbini.
+Late in the previous year, Ras Desta Damtew assembled up his army in the area around Dolo to invade Italian Somaliland.
+Between 12 and 16 January 1936, at the Battle of Genale Doria, after defeating a small counterattack, the Italians under Marshal Rodolfo Graziani advanced in three columns, with air support using explosives and gas, crushing the Ethiopian forces.
+By 19 January, Italian vanguards entered Negele Borana, marking the first major Italian victory in the campaign and the near-total destruction of Desta's army.